AI Studio SDK v2

 Steps and groups:

-Using steps and groups allow you to submit bar charts across different steps and visualize it in a single chart with a slider to easily move between the steps. steps should be an integer and group.
-Multiple steps should be grouped with a single group.
+Using steps and groups allow you to submit bar charts across different steps and visualize it in a single chart with a slider to easily move between the steps. step should be an integer and group should be a string.
+The group parameter requires the step parameter.

 Animated bargraph